AdamMeyers/The_Termolator/README.md

 	       to store the webscore.
 The latter option enables one to reuse the webscores from previous runs and can save considerable time in calculating this score.
 Each Yahoo websearch used to calculate this score takes about .75 seconds.
 Caching these values may make Yahoo searches less frequent.
+   Argument 13 The name of the background cache file associated with Argument 5.
+If you list False as the background
+               file, a default name (ranking.pkl) will be used (info will be saved to or loaded from this file).
+It is suggested that you use the .pkl file type, since this is a Python pickle file.

 IMPORTANT PATH INFORMATION: If FOREGROUND and BACKGROUND files contain absolute paths, this command will work from anywhere.
 Otherwise, you should run from the directory containing FOREGROUND and BACKGROUND.
 We will call this the DATA_DIRECTORY.
 The files listed in FOREGROUND andBACKGROUND should be paths relative to the DATA_DIRECTORY.

 To test the program, we suggest going to one of our 3 test directories and running the command from there.
 Note that we will shorly be adding a corpus of court decisions, for which the legal topic features are useful.
 We have not yet tested whether these same features are useful for the patent directory provided here.

    a) subdirectory: gutenberg-test
-      command:      $TERMOLATOR/run_termolator.sh foreground.list background.list .htm knitting True True 30000 5000 $TERMOLATOR False False False
+      command:      $TERMOLATOR/run_termolator.sh foreground.list background.list .htm knitting False True 30000 5000 $TERMOLATOR False False False gutenberg.pkl

       -- The "True" setting in field 6 will make this run take an extra 10 minutes to run about 600 web searches, but the results are more accurate as a result.

+      -- After this run, the background statistics will be stored in gutenberg.pkl.
+Thus, for a second run, possibly with a different foreground, setting the fifth parameter to True will make run time be somewhat faster, especially if the sixth parameter is set to False and the websearch score is not used.

       -- These texts are taken from the English portion of Project Gutenberg, a repository of public domain texts.
 The FOREGROUND is a set of chapters of "The Project Gutenberg eBook of Encyclopedia